M0I0A/food-delivery/README.md

 ## Deployment

 The application is deployed on Render.com.
-You can access the live API at [deployed_url].
+You can access the live API at https://food-delivery-y2ra.onrender.com/.

 This solution covers the following: